"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Your doctor decides whether you should have pembrolizumab or nivolumab and ipilimumab.
 They will discuss this with you.

-You have 10 SCIB1 treatments as follows:
+You have 10 SCIB1 or iSCIB+ treatments as follows:

 A doctor or nurse gives the injections using a special needle free device.
-The SCIB1 enters the skin at high pressure and reaches the muscle.
+The SCIB1 or iSCIB+ enters the skin at high pressure and reaches the muscle.
 The team can tell you more about this.

 You have pembrolizumab every 6 weeks or nivolumab and ipilimumab every 4 weeks.
 You have it as a drip into a vein.